carbon-language/carbon-lang/mlir/docs/ConversionToLLVMDialect.md

 1. Add a body to the original function (making it non-external) that
    1. allocates a memref descriptor,
    1. populates it, and
-   1. passes the pointer to it into the newly declared interface function
+   1. passes the pointer to it into the newly declared interface function, then
    1. collects the result of the call and returns it to the caller.

 For (non-external) functions defined in the MLIR module.